Get a surveyor

 Opinions vary.
 There are moorings available in most parts of the country.
 We suggest working out where you want to keep your boat, but don't commit till you've actually bought it.

 Canal Junction lists good builders.
-The Canal Boatbuilders Association will send you their guide (free, and worth its weight in gold) which has information about proper contracts, decent builders and the Recreational Craft Directive.
+British Marine Inland Boatbuilding produce an excellent free guide which has information about proper contracts, decent builders and the Recreational Craft Directive.
 The Waterways World Annual is also good.

 Make sure your boat is CE marked and has the relevant paperwork to show compliance with the Recreational Craft Directive.
 It must have a Declaration of Conformity, a list of the standards used, a detailed Owner's Manual and a 14 digit Craft Identification Number (CIN) as well as its Canal & River Trust number.
+Similar UK rules will apply after the UK has fully left the EU.
 Mike Carter, a surveyor with extensive knowledge and experience, has lots of advice on his website.
 DIY builders can certify their boats through the RYA.